 Developer docs

 Any atproto app can ask users to receive notifications via atmo.pub.
-Users approve in the dashboard; the relay delivers via Telegram.
+Users approve in the dashboard and choose where alerts go — web push, Telegram, email, Bluesky DM, or a webhook — while everything also lands in their inbox.

 Two endpoints, two auth mechanisms. requestPermission proves the user authorized this request (user OAuth); send proves the sender identity (your app's own DID key).